this page last updated: Thursday 14 February 2019

 18 November 2006

 Take eight people.
 All of them born in England.
 All of them white.
 All of them convinced they are 100% English.
-Convince them to provide a sample of their DNA.
-Then submit it to a series of state-of-the-art DNA tests; and some of them will be in for a shock when they discover just how English they really are.
+Convince them to provide a sample of their DNA and then submit it to a series of state-of-the-art tests — some of them will be in for a shock when they discover just how English they really are.

 Rong Radio — Kary Stewart, GNN